-302-Redirect (CMS T -> CMS O) Header: Requirements On CMS T for Message Generation SIP/2.0 302 Moved Temporarily Status line with status code 3xx MUST be present.
+302-Redirect (CMS⊤ -> CMS0) Header: Requirements On CMS_T for Message Generation SIP/2.0 302 Moved Temporarily Status line with status code 3xx MUST be present.
 Via: As described in 6.13.
 P-DCS-Billing-Info: MUST be present, as described above and in 7.7 P-DCS-Laes: MAY be present, as described above and in 7.7.
+History- Info: MUST be present, as described in 8.4.12.
 From: As described in 6.13. То: Call-ID: Cseq: Contact: MUST be inserted by CMS T , and carries the new destination information, which MUST be a valid SIP(s) URI or tel-URI.
 If the new destination is a telephone number, then the format of the URI SHOULD be a tel-URI where the URI contains a telephone number as defined in 7.1.
-Content-Length: MUST be present if the transport protocol is streambased (e.g. , TCP), as described in 6.20.14.
+Content-Length: MUST be present if the transport protocol is stream-based (e.g. , TCP), as described in 6.20.14.
 An empty line (CRLF) MUST be present.